Antiques

 several flat-head screws

-securing it to the leather
+securing it to the leather case.

-case.
-There was a metal
+There was a metal cover

-cover protecting the
+protecting the internals which

-removed to see inside.
+was removed to see inside.

 Here is a Zenith 'Trans-Oceanic' multi-band portable radio.
 It is actually portable